nikhil0597/nikhil0597.github.io/_pages/about.md

-*"While differing widely in the various little bits we know, in our infinite ignorance we are all equal."* — Karl R. Popper
+<span style="color: #666666;">*"While differing widely in the various little bits we know, in our infinite ignorance we are all equal."* — Karl R. Popper</span>